 Analysis of offensive and defensive football, including philosophy and strategies; current techniques of passing, blocking, and tackling along with practical application of scouting.
 (L) (Repeatable: May be taken four times only.)

-PE 26-Care and Prevention of Athletic Injuries
+PE 26-Care and Prevention of Athletic Injuries (3 units) CSU/UC

-(3 units) CSU/UC Introduction to the theory and practice in the care and prevention of athletic injuries; the lab involves learning various tapings and wrappings for different injuries.
+Introduction to the theory and practice in the care and prevention of athletic injuries.
 (L)

 PE 28R-Analysis of Soccer (2 units)